-If your child is taking the 11 plus in 2023, you're probably wondering what kind of test they will be taking.
-GL is now the main provider of grammar school exams and we've collated all the information you need to know here, including free resources to help your child prepare.
+If your child is taking the 11 plus in 2024, you're probably wondering what kind of test they will be taking.
+GL Assessment provides 11+ exams for over 80% of grammar schools in England.
+We've collated all the information you need to know here, including free resources to help your child prepare.

-GL Assessment (Granada Learning) is a test provider that creates 11 plus exams.
-Their 11 plus entrance exams are used by most UK grammar schools, and some independent schools, to decide which students will be offered a place.
+GL Assessment is a test provider that creates 11 plus exams.
+Their exams are used by most UK grammar schools, and some independent schools, to decide which children will be offered a place.

-GL exams used by grammar schools tend to be paper-based and non-adaptive, meaning that the difficulty does not adjust depending on the answers your child gives.
+GL Assessment exams used by grammar schools tend to be paper-based and non-adaptive.
+This means that the difficulty does not adjust depending on the answers your child gives.

 GL papers assess four subjects: